 Topic & Guiding Question Student Objectives Missouri Learning Standards for Science 2016 Lesson 1 Speed & Energy How is your body similar to a car?
 Students learn about stored energy and about the relationship between motion and energy.
 Students build models of an amusement park ride and discover how energy can be stored in materials.
 Stored energy can be converted to speed.
 4.PS3.A.1 Use evidence to construct an explanation relating the speed of an object to the energy of that object.
-Lesson 2 Collisions & Energy Transfer What makes roller coasters go so fast?
+Lesson 2 Gravitational Energy, Speed, & Collisions What makes roller coasters go so fast?
 Students build a model of a roller coaster and carry out an investigation using marbles.
 Students learn that lifting an object up stores energy in the object.
 When the object falls, that stored energy is released.
 They realize that energy is transferred when objects collide.
 4.PS3.A.1 Use evidence to construct an explanation relating the speed of an object to the energy of that object.
 4.PS2.B.2 Predict how changes in either the amount of force applied to an object or the mass of the object affects the motion (speed and direction) of the object.
-Lesson 3 Revision Coming Spring '23 Energy Transfer & Engineering Why is the first hill of a roller coaster always the highest?
-Using a model roller coaster, students conduct an investigation to determine that a hill's height determines the amount of energy stored in a marble at the top of the hill.
-Students figure out that the greater the height of an object, the more energy it stores and the faster it will move when released or dropped.
+Lesson 3 New!
+New!
+Collisions & Energy Transfer How can marbles save the world?
+Students investigate how energy transfers when objects collide.
+In the activity, Bumper Jumper, students ask questions and make predictions about how far a marble will launch over a jump after colliding with other objects.
 4.PS2.B.2 Predict how changes in either the amount of force applied to an object or the mass of the object affects the motion (speed and direction) of the object.
 Lesson 4 Energy Transfer & Engineering Could you knock down a building using only dominoes?
 Students experiment with ways to store and release energy, creating the beginning of a chain reaction machine with a lever and a ramp.
 Students figure out that a domino standing on end is storing energy, only requiring a small amount of energy (a tiny push) to release the stored energy.
 4.PS3.C.1 Use models to explain that simple machines change the amount of effort force and/or direction of force.